jonathan-vella/architecting-for-success/105-Well Architected/wds/04-AWAF Solution Presentation/readme.md

 **Objective**

 By the end of this unit, you will be able to:
+* Design reference architectures which are based on an interative approach and aliged with both customer's needs and priorities
 * Practice proactive customer conversations around the Well-Architected Framework.

 **Overview**